Giphy/giphy-js/packages/svelte-components/README.md

 > Note this project is in beta and may contain bugs.
 PRs are welcome! as are issues with suggestions and bug reports

-This pacakge provides components that help you display gifs on a website.
-It works in tandom with [@giphy/js-fetch-api](../fetch-api/) and [@giphy/js-types](../types) packages
+This package provides components that help you display gifs on a website.
+It works in tandem with [@giphy/js-fetch-api](../fetch-api/) and [@giphy/js-types](../types) packages

-There are three main components:
+There are three main components: Gif, Grid, and Carousel described below.
+Feel free to poke around the `src/routes` dir for working examples

 ## Gif